home > tools > fasteners > screw threads

-For accounts of pre-modern screw cutting, please go here.
+For accounts of pre-modern screw cutting, please visit before the lathe.

 Modern machining was born in the industrial flowering in late 18th century Great Britain.
 The modern lathe, capable of cutting threads with great precision, was invented in 1797 by Henry Maudsley.
 Even today, for most purposes there is no need for any greater precision than that achieved by Maudslay.
 Creating threaded fasteners became much easier, but everyone made them to his own pattern.
 If you lost a nut from a machine, and the shop that made it was out of business, a new nut would have to be custom made to match the existing bolt.
 (Read an appreciation from a great contemporary.)

 Maudslay took on an apprentice, Joseph Whitworth, who proved exceptionally talented.
 While he was with Maudslay, Whitworth invented the method for producing a true plane surface in steel, one of the fundamental operations in precision machining.
 He next worked at Joseph Clements, where they were trying to build Babbage's calculating engine, the first computer, and finally set up shop for himself as a toolmaker.
 By 1859 he had produced a machine capable of measurements to one two-millionth of an inch.